How to transfer your mobile phone number from one network to another: a step-by-step guide to using a PAC Code.

-If you’re using a PAC Code to transfer your number to another network, the account on your old mobile network will close automatically once your phone number has been transferred over.
+If you’re using a PAC Code to transfer your number to another network, the account on your old mobile network will be closed automatically once your phone number has been transferred over.

 If you simply want to end your old contract without keeping the phone number, there’s no need to request a PAC Code.
-Instead, just call up your network and tell them you want to end your current contract.
-This is much easier than requesting a PAC Code (with the latter, the account stays open unless the PAC Code is actually used).
-In general, rather than cancelling your contract entirely, we recommend you instead move it over to a Pay As You Go network.
-This allows you to hold on to the phone number in case you want to use it again in the future.
+Instead, just call your mobile network and tell them you want to end your current contract.
+This is much easier than requesting a PAC Code (with the latter, your account stays open until the PAC Code is actually used).
+In general, rather than cancelling your contract entirely, we recommend you instead move the number over to a Pay As You Go network.
+This allows you to hold on to the phone number at minimal cost in case you want to use it again in the future.

 Other Things To Know